mattymcfatty/HoneyPi/README.md

 ## What if there were a cheap Raspberry Pi device you could plug into your network that masquerades as a juicy target to hackers?

 HoneyPi attempts to offer a reliable indicator of compromise with little to no setup or maintenance costs.
-There are tons of honeypot options out there, but we leveraged our experience in penetration testing to answer the question *What sorts of activities could be flagged that we generally do when attacking a network?*
+There are tons of honeypot options out there, but we leveraged our experience in penetration testing to answer the question *What sorts of activities could be flagged that we generally do when attacking an internal network?*

 That is why HoneyPi tries to keep it simple compared to other honeypots.
-HoneyPi only flags the three surefire triggers that would catch most attackers:
+HoneyPi only flags a few surefire triggers that would catch most attackers snooping around on an internal network:
  1. Port Scanning Activities
  2. FTP Connection Attempts
  3. Telnet Connection Attempts
+ 4. VNC Connection Attempts

 Wrap up this simplicity in a way that is designed to be deployed on a RaspberryPi and you've got a simple honeypot that you can add to your network to get insight when you are under attack.